dekuNukem/duckyPad/duckyscript_info.md

 ### `STRING_BLOCK` and `END_STRING`

-Similar to above, but no new line at the end.
+Similar to above, but without new line at the end.

 ### `REPEAT`